techidaily/site-fox-hovers/source/_posts/new-voice-logging-and-retention-system-iphone-x2-for-2024.md

 ![check voicemail](https://images.wondershare.com/filmora/article-images/2022/08/voicemail-recorder-on-iphone-2022-9.jpg)

-1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+1. You can also call someone after hearing his voicemail from the call option there and delete the voicemails you already have listened to from the delete option.

 ## Part 6\.
 How to save your voicemail on iPhone?